-If you have lilacs or if you are interested in planting one, there are several factors to consider.
+If you have lilacs or are interested in planting one, there are several factors to consider.

-Lilacs are adapted to USDA Hardiness Map zones 3, 4, 5 and milder areas of zone 2.
+Lilacs are adapted to USDA Hardiness Map zones 3, 4, 5, and milder areas of zone 2.
 They thrive in sunny sites with good air circulation.
 Lilacs on their own roots are far more hardy than grafted lilacs.
 Lilacs need at least 4 to 6 hours of sunlight a day for best flower production.
-These suckering shrubs tolerate a wide-range of soil conditions, but grow best in moist, well-drained soils.
+These suckering shrubs tolerate a wide range of soil conditions but grow best in moist, well-drained soils.
 Excessively wet conditions are not well tolerated.
-Depending on species, blooms begins in late April and early May and continues through mid-June.
+Depending on the species, blooms begin in late April and early May and continue through mid-June.
 Shrubs should be spaced between 10 and 15 feet apart for specimen displays and 5 to 8 feet apart for a hedge effect.